The Coolangatta Gold (film)

-The Coolangatta Gold is a 1984 Australian film which led to the establishment of the iron man race The Coolangatta Gold.
+The Coolangatta Gold is a 1984 Australian film directed by Igor Auzins and written by Peter Schreck and Ted Robinson.
+It led to the establishment of the iron man race The Coolangatta Gold in Coolangatta, on the Gold Coast, Queensland.

 Plot

 Joe Lucas is determined that his son Adam will become a champion iron man.
 He neglects his younger son, Steve, who is an aspiring band manager and enjoys karate, as well as being his brother's training partner.

 The leading iron man event is The Coolangatta Gold, an arduous competition for $20,000 prize money.
 The favorite for this event is champion iron man Grant Kenny.
 Kenny's father beat Joe Lucas for the iron man title in 1960.

 Steve falls in love with a ballet dancer, Kerri, who inspires him to compete with his brother in The Coolangatta Gold.